Ozil, Khedira: friends off the pitch, very different on it

 "Some players don't play in the same positions they do for their clubs," Matthaeus said on FIFA.com on Sunday.

 "You can see that clearly with Mesut Ozil.
-He normally plays in the centre of the park and now he's on the left.
+He normally plays in the center of the park and now he's on the left.

 "His body language isn't right and he doesn't seem as happy as usual.
 But he has to play there to get a game and he's giving his all."